 Again, communication needs to continue through this process remembering, as always, that this is your book.
 Do you want your character to have blue or brown eyes?
 How do you want the text of your book to look?

 This step takes more time than the others, but is crucial in making your book successful.

 This is the final stage in preparing your book.
 The PROOFREAD involves making a final check of the text in minute detail.
 The spelling, grammar, punctuation, formatting and layout will all be scrutinised again at at this point.
 This stage is generally about checking that all the decisions made in Step 2 have been carried out, rather than making further decisions.

-At the end of this process, your book is ready to present to a publisher or to move on towards self-publishing.
+At the end of this process, your book should be ready to present to a publisher or to move on towards self-publishing.